NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

 (again with the option ``--prev-run-prefix``).
 The results are in :numref:`kh7_orig_vs_opt`.
 The warping is much reduced but not eliminated.

-Ideally, several pairs of images are available that are acquired with precisely the same camera model (note that there is a whole family of KH-7 camera models).
-Then, the cameras with the same model would be used jointly in bundle adjustment, while setting ``--intrinsics-to-share all``.
-This should increase the accuracy across the board, if the DEMs are for mountainous regions and it is easy to measure the warping.

-One could also use a higher degree for the RPC model, such as 6 (:numref:`ba_rpc_distortion`).
+One could try to use a higher degree for the RPC model, such as 6 (:numref:`ba_rpc_distortion`).

+The ideal solution would create proper camera models, which are likely of the linescan variety.

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~